dylanhansch/whmcs-order-management/README.md

 # Installation
 1. Download zip of repo
 2. Copy the "order_management" folder to your WHMCS installation (modules/addons).
-3. Rename the six "adminuser" variables in hooks.php to the username of the admin you'd like to use for the API calls.
-(Hopefully we can automate this - See Issue #2)

 # Contributions
 Feel free to fork the repo, make changes, then create a pull request!
 For ideas on what you can help with, check the project issues.